Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury.

 The Outer Coastal Plain is one of five defined physiographic regions of New Jersey.
 The other regions are the Inner Coastal Plain, the Newark Basin Piedmont, the Highlands, and the Appalachian Valley and Ridge.

 The Outer Coastal Plain includes most of the State's Atlantic coastline and the area known as the “Pinelands” or “Pine Barrens.”
-The petitioner states that most geology reference sources and such government entities as the New Jersey Department of Environmental Protection, USGS, and the United States Department of Agriculture (USDA), call the region the “Outer Coastal Plain.”
+The petitioner states that most geology reference sources and such Start Printed Page 6166government entities as the New Jersey Department of Environmental Protection, USGS, and the United States Department of Agriculture (USDA), call the region the “Outer Coastal Plain.”

 As evidence that the proposed viticultural area is known locally and nationally by this name, the petitioner submitted several documents that identify the area as the “Outer Coastal Plain.”
 These documents included—

 - A map from a National Park Service Web site showing landform regions in New Jersey, at http://www.cr.nps.gov/history/online_books/nj2/chap1.htm;

 - A map entitled “Geographic Boundaries of the Outer Coastal Plain (OCP) of New Jersey,” issued by the New Jersey Department of Environmental Protection; and

 - A list of native trees and shrubs for the Outer Coastal Plain on the Web site of the New Jersey Agricultural Experiment Station/Cook College, Rutgers, The State University of New Jersey, at http://www.rce.rutgers.edu/njriparianforestbuffers/nativeOUTER.htm.